erde-lang/erde-lang.github.io/src/docs/introduction.md

 codebase containing both Lua and Erde files and is particularly useful for incremental adoption (in case you want to try out Erde on an existing codebase).

-Erde runs on all major platforms (Lua5.1 - Lua5.4 and LuaJIT) and can generate Lua code for multiple target platforms.
+Erde runs on all major platforms (Lua 5.1 - 5.4 and LuaJIT) and can generate Lua code for multiple target platforms.
 For example, targeting `5.3` will generate code that is only guaranteed to work on Lua5.3 (may work on other platforms as well, but not guaranteed) while targeting `5.1+` will generate code